 Step 2: Sprinkle the self rising flour over the top of the wet ingredients and then whisk.
 Check the batter's consistency.
 If you want it a little bit thinner, add more water, a couple of tablespoons at a time, up to the rest of the can, or until you get it the thickness that you prefer.
 Let batter rest for 15 minutes.

-Step 3: Heat nonstick skillet, or electric griddle to medium-low heat.
-Add a little butter to the pan and let it melt.
+Step 3: Heat non-stick pan, or electric griddle to medium-low heat.
+Add a little butter to the pan, or spritz with cooking spray, and let it melt.
 Scoop or pour ⅓ to ½ cup of batter into the pan (or whatever size you want.
 I'm not the pancake portioning police.)

 Step 4: Cook until bubbles start to appear and burst on the surface and the edges appear dry, about 3 to 4 minutes.
-Flip and continue to cook until the underside is browned, another 2 to 3 minutes.
+Flip and continue to cook until the underside is golden brown, another 2 to 3 minutes.

 Place cooked pancakes in a pancake or tortilla warmer, or on a plate with a large bowl turned upside down over the top, to keep them warm.
 Keep pancaking.